Responsive Repairs policy

 Please be aware that repair responsibilities for Supported Housing customers will be covered by our ‘Assisting our Customers’.

 Riverside’s Responsibility: If the infestation has been caused due to a problem with the design or fabric of the building, it is Riverside’s responsibility to make safe and complete repairs.
 A P1 (Emergency Repair) will be raised to make safe and then a P3 (Routine Repair) to complete the repair.
-Riverside will be responsible for all costs.
+Riverside will be responsible for covering costs associated with pest control and property remediation, excluding special damages for customers.

 Appendix 3: How to Report a Repair and Understanding the Progress of a Repair